10 Things You Can do on Linux but not on Windows

 Ubuntu 22.04 LTS with GNOME's Tiling Extension

-And, to go all in, you can try Arch Linux combined with i3, sway, or one among the best window managers out there:
+To get the most advanced configuration, you can try Arch Linux combined with i3, sway, or one among the best window managers out there:

 8 Best Window Managers for Linux